35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 The amount of affordable housing lost from the percentage reduction can be calculated as anywhere between  467 and 1,167 units in total, depending upon whether the development is built to the minimum or maximum extent.

-The planning committee report for the original planning permission estimated that the development would provide around 700 affordable homes, if the scheme was only built to its minimum limit of 2,000 units.
-500 of these would have been social rented and 200 intermediate.
-It further says that *'Increases in housing delivery up to around 3,995 new homes would lead to a proportionate increase in affordable homes'.*  Making the same calculation using this maximum number gets about 1,400 affordable homes, 1,000 social rent and 400 intermediate